-More at Stake was created because we believe that much of the advice offered to enterprising families is based on assumptions that just don’t hold up:
+More at Stake is a digital family business magazine.
+We created More at Stake because we believe that much of the advice offered to enterprising families is based on assumptions that just don’t hold up:

 That owners of family businesses are only in it for the money.

 That management should be the primary decision-maker with regards to allocating capital.

 That public company governance is the best model for family business governance.

 We bring a different, thought-provoking perspective on what it means to be part of a family business.
 And, we help you build the kind of engagement among owners, board, management, and family that can propel your enterprise—and all its forms of capital—to achieve your vision of success.

 Watch this short video and find out what More At Stake means for family businesses.

 As a business-owning family, you create many kinds of value for your family and your community.
 Measuring success solely by money grossly underestimates this value.